theDoub/Group-3-DBS-Assignment-2-251/README.md

 - **Payment Management:** View all pending payments and accept/confirm customer payments
 - **Order Management:** View and manage all customer orders
 - **Delivery Management:** Auto-generate deliveries for printed books and update delivery status
-- **Discount Management:** Apply and remove discounts from orders

 ### Currently Not Implemented
-- Viewing all customer carts
+- Viewing all customer carts for admin -> Do this just like orders-admin.html
-- Creating/Editing/Deleting categories and subcategories
+- Creating/Editing/Deleting categories and subcategories for admin -> Just need to add more routes handling in admin_routes.py and index.html
+- When creating/editing/deleting Book for admin, there's no AuthorID input -> Just need to add more input in Create/Edit/Delete Book
+- Some files are still too large, too messy, hard to read

 ## 🔐 Demo Accounts